Tanin69/gdc-toolbox/README.md

 Allows players to access the list of missions.
 The list :

-* allows to render mission briefing if the briefing had successfully been extracted from mission pbo (see above)
+* allows to render mission briefing as an html page allows to edit, if the briefing had successfully been extracted from the mission pbo file (see above)
 * allows to edit ```missionIsPlayable``` field (true or false)
 * is sortable
 * can be filtered

 Moreover :

-* user can change list order and width
+* user can change list order and column width
 * the configuration of the list is locally saved (column order, height, sort, etc)

 ## Installation